 Krista McNamee, from the staff of the Century Cycles store in Rocky River, created this bike route in 2009.

-It starts near the northern end of the Western Reserve Greenway, and follows several scenic back roads.
+The loop starts near the northern end of the Western Reserve Greenway, and follows several scenic back roads.
 At just under 50 miles, the ride is a nice long adventure that won't leave you too tired to enjoy a post-ride refreshment at one of the many local wineries in the area.

 Most of the route is on paved trail or roads, but there are some brief unpaved sections, taking you through seven covered bridges, including the Smolen-Gulf Bridge, the longest covered bridge in the United States.